MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

  > [!NOTE]
    > * Customer Journey Orchestration can only process segments that contain members that belong to one business unit and has an owner that belongs to the same business unit.

-## Customer Insights and Dataverse
+## Customer Insights with Dataverse
 Customer insights writes data into Dataverse with ownership and RBAC properties for easy activation, for example, through [model-driven applications](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-driven-app-overview).
 Using model-diven applications, data can easily be leveraged in customer service, sales, operations, and other business functions with the benefits of fine-grained RBAC controls.

 ## Notes